 If you suspect you have an underactive or overactive thyroid, a blood test can be done to ascertain thyroid hormone levels in the body, to further support your findings.

-One of the best natural ways to assist with amelioration of hypothyroidism is with the use of bladderwrack (Fucus vesiculosus), a form of seaweed.
+One of the best natural ways to assist with amelioration of hypothyroidism is with the use of bladderwrack (Fucus vesiculosus), a form of seaweed, along with a healthy diet and lifestyle.

-One of the best natural ways to assist with amelioration of hyperthyroidism is with the use of bugleweed (Lycopus europaeus or Lycopus virginicus), a herbal plant.
+One of the best natural ways to assist with amelioration of hyperthyroidism is with the use of bugleweed (Lycopus europaeus or Lycopus virginicus), a herbal plant, along with a healthy diet and lifestyle.

 Seek qualified naturopathic advice for best health outcomes.